gsinclair/whitestone/doc/attest.markdown

 area.
 Using `Attest.current_test`, I can start the debugger close to where the problem actually is.

+### The most recent exception and caught value

+If the method you're testing throws a value and you want to test what that value is, use `Attest.caught_value`:

+    D "..." do
+      C(:found) { search_for_name('Tom') }
+      Eq Attest.caught_value, "Tom Jones"
+    end

+If the method you're testing raises an error and you want to test the error message, use `Attest.exception`:

+    D "..." do
+      E(DomainSpecificError) { ...code... }
+      Mt Attest.exception.message, / ...pattern... /
+    end

 ## `attest`, the test runner

 If you work in a project directory with your test files in a directory like